AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Ring_Buffer;

-This is correct as ``Get_Model`` is used only in contracts.
-Note that calls to ``Get_Model`` cause copies of the buffer's content, which is not efficient.
-This is fine because ``Get_Model`` is only used for verification, not in the final production code.
-This is enforced by making it a ghost function and producing the final production code with appropriate compiler switches (not using ``-gnata``) that ensure that assertions are ignored.
+This is correct: ``Get_Model`` is used only in contracts.
+Calls to ``Get_Model`` makes copies of the buffer's contents, which isn't efficient, but is fine because ``Get_Model`` is only used for verification, not in production code.
+We enforce this by making it a ghost function.
+We'll produce the final production code with appropriate compiler switches (i.e., not using ``-gnata``) that ensure assertions are ignored.

 Example #2
 ~~~~~~~~~~

-Instead of using a ghost function ``Get_Model`` to retrieve the content of the
+Instead of using a ghost function, ``Get_Model``, to retrieve the contents
-ring buffer, we're now using a global ghost variable ``Model``.
+of the ring buffer, we're now using a global ghost variable, ``Model``.

 .. code:: ada
     :class: ada-expect-compile-error